hazelcast/hazelcast-reference-manual/src/HazelcastJavaClient/JavaClientOverview.md

-### Client Services
+### Using Client Services

-Below services are provided for some common functionalities on the client side.
+Hazelcast provides the services discussed below for some common functionalities on the client side.

-**Distributed Executor Service**:
+#### Using Distributed Executor Service

 The distributed executor service is for distributed computing.
 It can be used to execute tasks on the cluster on a designated partition or on all the partitions.
 It can also be used to process entries.
 Please see the [Distributed Executor Service section](#executor-service) for more information.